JoseBambora/PersonalProjects/JDAExtension/README.md

 ### 4. Extra

 To not extend this documentation, I will not detail everything else that is implemented, but some examples can be found at [Tests](src/test/java/cases).
-To sum up, message and user context events can be added, with similar process to slash commands.
-Configuration also enables to add behaviours when the bot is shut down, or when a user left a server for a reason and also when users update their discord username.
+To sum up, message and user context events can be added, with a similar process to slash commands.
+The configuration also enables additional behaviours when the bot is shut down, or when a user leaves a server for a reason and also when users update their Discord username.